Nick Senzel Player Props: Reds vs. Athletics

 Nick Senzel At The Plate

-- Senzel is hitting .250 with two doubles, a home run and five walks.
+- Senzel has two doubles, a home run and seven walks while batting .260.

-- Senzel has picked up a hit in 50.0% of his 14 games this season, with more than one hit in 28.6% of them.
+- Senzel enters this game on a four-game hitting streak.
+During his last games, he's hitting .471 with one homer.

-- He has homered in one of 14 games, and in 1.9% of his plate appearances.
+- In 53.3% of his games this season (eight of 15), Senzel has picked up at least one hit, and in four of those games (26.7%) he recorded at least two.

-- Senzel has had an RBI in six games this season (42.9%), including three multi-RBI outings (21.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Senzel has driven home a run in six games this season (40.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.